rippedpiracy/site/docs/PC Software/games.md

 **[XATAB](https://xatab-repack.com) (Torrent)**

 One of the oldest and most respected Repacker that past away recently.
-His site is currently reposting from other sources but his older Releases can still be found here. **RIP**
+His site is currently reposting from other sources but his older Releases can still be found here. **RIP 196X - 2021.**

 ## Mirrorers